 Trust Your Gut

 It is perfectly acceptable — and even advisable — to trust your instincts.
 If for some reason, you get a bad vibe from a potential lawyer, don’t feel bad about moving on.
-Find someone whose personality meshes well with yours, who communicates in a style that you understand, and who seems like a good fit for you.
+Find someone whose personality meshes well with yours, who communicates in a style that you understand, who respects you and what you have been through, and who seems like a good fit for you.

 After all, you’re establishing a relationship here.
 Some car accident cases can take years to resolve.
 You don’t want to be collaborating with someone who makes you feel pressured or uncomfortable in any way.